Opelousas native Dr. Lucius Doucet and two children killed in Nashville plane crash

-A well-known Baton Rouge plastic surgeon and Opelousas native, Dr. Lucius "Tre" Doucet, has died in a Kentucky plane crash, along with two of his three children.
+A well-known Baton Rouge plastic surgeon and Opelousas native, Dr. Lucius "Tre" Doucet, has died in a Nashville plane crash, along with two of his three children.

 His medical practice posted an announcement this morning.
 Doucet had practiced in Baton Rouge for 30 years, an "exceptional surgen but also a compassionate man," the post states.